Excel Filters are right at home with large tables of data.

 Note: The icon on the filter button changes when you have a filter in place.

 Tip: To see what filter is applied hover your mouse over the icon and a screen tip will appear.

 1. Sorting by A to Z and vice versa is as it suggests.
 Just be aware that once you select one of these sort options you cannot undo it.

 2. Sort by Colour is great if you’re using Conditional Formatting, or even if you just have different coloured text or cell fill.

-3. Filter by colour allows you to only display rows that meet the colour criteria you choose, whether it be the font colour or the cell colour.
+3. By colour allows you to only display rows that meet the colour criteria you choose, whether it be the font colour or the cell colour.

 4. Or simply tick or un-tick the items you want to filter from the list.

 5. Text Filters (see menu below) allow you to specify criteria that matches a text value.